It isn't smart

 Dealer's Choice?
 Traditional publishing has advantages.
 The house has reputation and a market.
 It assumes all production and distribution costs.
 These can be substantial.
 Each print-ready V. R. Duin book averaged $5,000.

 Wild, Wild Country?
 Self-publishing leaders change.
 V. R. Duin started publishing at BookSurge, under Amazon.
-Later renamed CreateSpace, it closed to pave way KDP Print Now.
+Later renamed CreateSpace, it closed, paving way for KDP Print Now.
 Titles on Amazon were unaffected.

 Last Stand?
-CreateSpace authors remain linked to Amazon through KDP.
-It offers royalty payments, sales-tracking reports, text and cover templates, prints and distributes books and offers e-books for immediate download.
+CreateSpace authors remain linked to Amazon through KDP royalty payments and sales-tracking reports.
+Book text and cover templates; printing and shipping; plus e-book downloads accommodate all KDP writers.

 From the Same Cloth?
-KDP does not offer book and cover design, illustrations, editing, typesetting and composition services.
-Other full-service, self-publishing companies are surging to the book production forefront.
+KDP does not offer book or cover design, illustrations, editing, typesetting or composition services.
+Other full-service, self-publishing companies are surging to the book-production forefront.

 On the Block?
 Organizations are turning to blockchain technologies.
-They are used for financial accountings, tracking of ownership rights, certifying transfers and preventing corruption of agreements and databases.
+They facilitate financial accountings and track ownership rights.
+They also help prevent corruption of agreements, databases and certifications.

 Luminaries?
 Blockchain drains electricity.
 It is spurring expansions of power grids and renewable resources.
-It may have prompted an end to net neutrality, allowing Internet service providers to treat users differently.
+It may have prompted the end of net neutrality, allowing Internet service providers to treat users differently.

 High Volume Book Sales